labex-labs/open-source-labs/docker/play-with-docker/lab-docker-volumes/step2.md

 ls
 ```

-Let's exit the container making sure it remains running: use the Control-P / Control-Q combination for this.
+Open another terminal or use the Control-P / Control-Q combination for this.

 Use the following command to make sure it's still running.

 ```bash